FadyAmir223/spotify/README.md

 ### ky
 uses `fetch()` under the hood, leveraging the syntactic sugar like axios and the extended API of next.js

+### ISR
+`/artist/:id` uses Incremental Static Regeneration as it is not user speicifc data and not frequently changing, then revalidated each half hour for updates

 ### image crop & comporession - client vs server
 - consume server bandwidth
 - overload the server with large number of users